FlamingMoe85/HoverpointQtStripDown/README.md

-The code originates from the Qt example project "Gradients", where everything else was stripped.
+The code originates from the Qt example project "Gradients", where everything else other than required for handling hoverdots on a Shadewidget area was stripped.
 So all mechanims active here, are originating from that project.

 A minimal project, which lets the user drag, add and delete dots on an area.